by K.M. Richards

-Three television seasons later ABC -- by then the highest rated of the three networks and apparently still upset with losing VHF coverage in San Diego -- affiliated with KGTV/10 (the former KOGO-TV) and KCST became the NBC affiliate; that move cost ABC their Milwaukee affiliate WITI-TV/6, also owned by Storer, which it flipped to CBS as retaliation for losing the San Diego affiliation.
+Three television seasons later ABC -- by then the highest rated of the three networks and apparently still upset with losing VHF coverage in San Diego -- affiliated with KGTV/10 (the former KOGO-TV, which had been KFSD-TV when this story began) and KCST became the NBC affiliate; that move cost ABC their Milwaukee affiliate WITI-TV/6, also owned by Storer, which it flipped to CBS as retaliation for losing the San Diego affiliation.
 After several further ownership changes and restructurings in the 1980s and 1990s (including another call letter change to KNSD in 1988), channel 39 became an owned-and-operated NBC station in 1996, and remains such to this day.

 A Newscenter 39 update from 1980 with long-time KCST anchor Paul Bloom